Ahmadiyya in Bangladesh: Persecution

 Since its establishment in Bangladesh, members of the Ahmadiyya Community have faced persecution from Muslim groups.
 In 1963 two Ahmadis were killed in Brahmanbaria.
 In 1992, the Ahmadiyya headquarters in Dhaka were attacked by a mob, and a number of Qurans & other books were burnt.
 In 1999, a bomb blast at an Ahmadiyya mosque killed seven people.
 On 29 October 2003, an Ahmadi Imam named Shah Alam in Roghunathpurbak village in Jhikargachha upazila of Jessore was killed.
 In 2004, the International Khatme Nabuyat Movement (IKNM) besieged several Ahmadiyya mosques countrywide.
 In 2004, the government of Bangladesh banned all religious texts of the Ahmadiyya community.

 On 17 June 2010, an angry mob vandalised an Ahmadiyya mosque and the house of an Ahmadiyya believer at Ghatail upazila in Tangail on Thursday.
 In February 2013, a mob set fire to Ahmadiyya property at a site that had been prepared to hold the community's centenary celebrations, causing tens of millions worth of damage in local currency.
 On 19 February, Shah Ahmad Shafi blamed them for involvement in anti-Islamic activities in Shahbag protests in his open letter named An Open Letter from Shah Ahmad Shafi to the Government and the Public.

+On 25 December 2015, an Ahmadi Muslim mosque in Rajshahi was bombed during friday prayer by a suicide bomber, resulting one fatality (the perpetrator) and more than ten people injured.

-In March 2023, after Ahmadiyya homes were attacked in Panchagarh District, Prime Minister Sheikh Hasina donated 10 million BDT to the Ahmadiyya families affected.
+In March 2023, after Ahmadiyya homes were attacked in Panchagarh District, Former Prime Minister Sheikh Hasina donated 10 million BDT to the Ahmadiyya families affected.

-Ahmadiyya in Bangladesh were attacked after Prime Minister Sheikh Hasina was overthrown.
+Ahmadiyya in Bangladesh were attacked after Non-Cooperation Movement (2024).